Basic Convenience Features

 attribute, which informs that MaxValueAttribute

-type should be interpreted as a definiton for a user-defined attribute, [MaxValue]
+type should be interpreted as a definition for a user-defined attribute, [MaxValue]

 , that can be used to decorate all variables or fields.
 The members of the struct defines the argument list for the attribute.